kesterling/FGDT-simulator/README.md

 The files in the respository are as follows:

 - "simulation_digitalteins_v2.py" is the main simulator file
-- "DigitalTwin example.txt" is the codebook indicating covariates and their keys
+- "DigitalTwin example.txt" is the Toubia (2025) database codebook indicating covariates and their keys
 - "GoogleGemini.py" and "GroqLlm.py" call the LLMs
 - "digitaltwins_promptblocks.py" is the module containing the prompt blocks for the digital twin covariates
 - "ProcessDigitalTwins.py" is the code that converts the digital twin summaries to a CSV file